How to Build a Solid Cinder Block BBQ

 Step 4 - Build the BBQ

 Lay the first row of concrete cinder blocks on the foundation to build the sides of the fireplace.
-Keep building up on the rows making sure each row is level before working on the next one.
+Keep building upon the rows making sure each row is level before working on the next one.
 Keep a width of no more than 19 inches for the fireplace grate.
 Be careful with the positioning.
 No mortar is necessary.
 If you choose not to use it, it's crucial to make sure the blocks are positioned tightly together.
 There is more give if you choose mortar since the mortar will fill in any cracks.

 Step 5 - Install the Grate

 Insert the grate.
 If it doesn't fit, you may need to stack concrete blocks inside the pit.
-A height of 3 blocks all around should work fine.
+The height of 3 blocks all around should work fine.
 Then lay the grate on top of them.
 Allow the unit to settle for 3 days, especially if you've used mortar, before doing any barbecuing.
 Do not burn trash in the unit because the concrete tends to hold smoke smells which can affect the flavor of foods.